Chart Color Schemes

 Prestons features high concentrations of family households, with a higher-than-average median household size

-Family households account for 90.1% of all households, including 59.8% couples with children, 15.5% couples without children, and 13.9% single parent families.
-Non-family households constitute the remaining 9.9%, with lone person households at 8.8% and group households comprising 1.2%.
+Family households constitute 90.1% of all households, including 59.8% couples with children, 15.5% couples without children, and 13.9% single parent families.
+Non-family households account for the remaining 9.9%, with lone person households at 8.8% and group households comprising 1.2% of the total.
 The median household size is 3.6 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households